chocolatetoothpaste/camino/README.md

 /api/user/@id matches /api/user/23, but not /api/user or /api/user/

-**options**
+**options** -- Object

-type: object

-The only option currently is "methods" (string) -- an array of supported methods for the URL.
-On the server, this is typically the request method.
+Camino only uses 2 options **methods** (string) and **reponsder** (function) **methods** is an array of supported methods for the URL.
+On the server, this will most likely be request methods.
 In the browser, whatever you want, really...
+**responder** is a custom function/library/whatever that you pass in to handle responses from your callbacks.
+If you provide a responder at the route level, it will be used instead of the global response object (if one even exists)

-If you don't pass in a method, your code will always execute if a request matches a route. responder (function) is a custom responder to use in place of the default (if there is one) for a single route
+If you don't pass in a list of allowed methods, your code will always execute if a request matches a route.
+Think of it like methods = "*"

-**callback**
+**callback** -- Function

-type: function

 YOUR code that is run when a request is matched to a route.
 Your callback should accept 2 parameters: a request object, and a response object.
 The request object is either the http.request object (node.js) or the window.location object (browser), augmented with these additional properties (depending on the presence of matching data):

-request.request: the request string that was used for matching

-request.query: the query string received by the server, parsed into a JSON object

-request.qs: the original query string

-request.method: a string, in the case of a server the request method

-request.params: an object, key-value pair of data extracted from the URLs.

-request.data: the request body, from a HTML form for example, and should be ignored for get request since many servers will drop it in transmission.
+request.request -- the request string that was used for matching request.query -- the query string received by the server, parsed into a JSON object request.qs -- the original query string request.method -- a string, in the case of a server the request method request.params -- an object, key-value pair of data extracted from the URLs. request.data -- the request body, from a HTML form for example, and should be ignored for get request since many servers will drop it in transmission.

+Node.js only:

-request.files: an array of files that were upload, captured into Buffers
+request.files -- an array of files that were upload, captured into Buffers

+I would strongly recommend passing file uploads as a base64 encoded string in your JSON payload.
+It works better and keeps your data payload more organized.

 * * *